|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

 c.
-Deferral of the Scholarship is not permitted without the prior permission of the Dean of the Faculty of Science or their nominated delegate, and it is not transferable to another University school, faculty or university.
+Commencement of the Scholarship can be deferred for up to two years.
+Deferral of the Scholarship is not permitted without the prior permission of the Scholarships Office.
+The Scholarship is not transferable to another University school, faculty or university with prior approval

 d.
 The Scholarship will be offered subject to the availability of funds.